 Move this.
 Instead of air tapping and dragging an app, say "Move this" and use gaze to move it.

 Face me.
-Gaze at a hologram, then say “Face me” to turn it your way.
+Gaze at a hologram, and then say “Face me” to turn it your way.

 Bigger/Smaller.
-Gaze at a hologram, then say “Bigger” or “Smaller” to resize it.
+Gaze at a hologram, and then say “Bigger” or “Smaller” to resize it.

 Hey Cortana, restart.
 Restart your HoloLens.

 Hey Cortana, shut down.
 Turn off your HoloLens.

 Hey Cortana, move <app name> here.
 Gaze at the spot you want the app to move to.

 Hey Cortana, take a picture.
 Snap a quick photo—even in an immersive app.